 - A personal injury claim covers damages such as medical bills, lost wages, pain and suffering, and other expenses you incurred as a result of your injuries.
 Be sure to consult with an experienced Uber accident attorney or Lyft accident attorney to guide you through this process.
 The insurance company’s primary goal is to close the claim while paying out the least amount possible, without regard for your well-being.
 You need a professional dedicated to fighting for you and securing a fair settlement!

 Contact Our California Lyft & Uber Accident Law Firm Today!

 An experienced Lyft and Uber accident lawyer from Carpenter & Zuckerman can navigate the complex liability issues after your rideshare accident so you can focus on healing.
 Our professional team of trial lawyers at Carpenter & Zuckerman have successfully litigated numerous rideshare accident cases and remain abreast of all the current court decisions and changing laws governing Uber and Lyft accidents in California (including the current court battles over whether Proposition 22 classifying all rideshare drivers as independent contractors, rather than employees, is constitutional).

 As one of the largest personal injury law firms in California, Carpenter & Zuckerman serves clients throughout California and in other states.
-Our office locations include Beverly Hills, Los Angeles, Garden Grove, Irvine, San Diego, Bakersfield, and Las Vegas.
+Our office locations include Beverly Hills, Los Angeles, Seattle, Garden Grove, Irvine, San Diego, and Bakersfield.